Its3rr0rsWRLD/EPM/README.md

 # OPM
 Ever had the idea to make a package manager from scratch?
-It's horrible, even using a simple programing language.
+Didn't think so.